jimasp/behave-vsc/README.md

         - `before_all` using the variable to load a specific config file e.g. `configparser.read(os.environ["MY_CONFIG_PATH"])` to allow fine-grained control of the test run
         - `before_all` using the variable to load a specific subset of environment variables, e.g. `load_dotenv(os.environ["MY_DOTENV_PATH"])`
       - to set the [BEHAVE_STAGE](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#test-stages) environment variable.
-  - Unlike `env`, the `args` property in runProfiles is not cumulative (because they are not key-value pairs), i.e. any args in a runProfile will completely overwrite any args set in `behave-vsc.args`.

-- You can also add a `customRunner` script to do anything you want.
-An example `runProfiles` section for a customRunner might look like this:
+- You can also add a `customRunner` script to do whatever you like.
+This means that when you select a test from the tree and run it, the behave command line arguments will be passed to your runner script rather than to behave.
+Here is an example for behave-django:

     ```json
     // settings.json